privateprep/coding-space-website/src/pages/programs/the-coding-space-academy.md

           * Launch their individual capstone project.

-          * Embark on a field trip to a tech company like Google, Microsoft, and Meta to explore what it’s like to work as an engineer.
+          * Embark on a field trip to a tech company to explore what it’s like to work as an engineer.

           * Attend optional after-class office hours to ask project-specific questions, troubleshoot, and fix bugs.